Assessing the gravity of the situation, at Manayunk Brewing Company, October 1996.

 I worked with the Chef Bill McConnell to create beer and food pairings printed in the menu.
-A local beer writer claimed that ours were the first he had ever seen.
+A local beer writer told us that ours were the first he had ever seen.

-After Bill moved on, new head chef Ed Fialkowsk expanded our beer cuisine program.
-He added spent grains from the mash to the pizza dough for crunch and texture.
+After Bill moved on, new head chef Ed Fialkowski expanded our beer cuisine program.
+He added spent grains from the mash to the pizza dough for tang and texture.
 The Schuylkill Punch, our Raspberry Wheat Ale, he used as the base for the house vinaigrette.
 He reduced wort (unfermented beer) for his demi-glace.

 Sunday, July 25, 2004

 On August 1, 2004 I leave the employ of Legends, Limited.

 Owners Patrick and Sherri Casey have assembled a broad (and growing) catalog of beer (and wine and spirits).
 In the last 10 years, the duo has done much to promote a 'good beer' culture in Maryland and nationwide.
 Since August 2001, I have been honored to have had a role in that campaign.
 I remain a loyal admirer.

 I have accepted an opportunity to work with Hugh Sisson, a pioneer of Maryland craft beer, as a representative of his Clipper City Brewing Company .

 I have great respect for what Sisson, lead brewer Scott Dietrich, and the entire team of the Clipper City Brewing Company have accomplished.